-Our fellows obtain the majority of their clinical experience through rotations at the Neonatal Intensive Care Unit (NICU) at the UC San Diego Jacobs Medical Center and at Rady Children's Hospital of San Diego.
-Both hospitals are designated regional Level III NICU's providing neonatal care for the greater San Diego County area.
+Our fellows obtain the majority of their clinical experience through rotations at the Neonatal Intensive Care Unit (NICU) at the UC San Diego Jacobs Medical Center (Level 3) and at Rady Children's Hospital of San Diego (Level 4).
+Both hospitals are designated regional NICU's providing neonatal care for the greater San Diego County area.

 At Rady Children's Hospital of San Diego, fellows get unique exposure to post-operative cardiac surgical care in the Cardiovascular ICU where fellows play an integral part on the care team.
 During the Rady Children's Hospital rotation fellows provide direct patient care alongside attendings and neonatal nurse practitioners in a frontline practice model setting.
 As this hospital provides the majority of neonatal transport services, fellows also learn how to manage transport calls and participate as the physician on the transport team when appropriate.